harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-an-application-gateway-for-azure.md

 5. In the next window, add:
 - Region: The region where your target VM or the cloud resource is hosted.
-- Resource Group: A resource group is a container that holds related resources for an Azure solution.
-For example, virtual machines, storage accounts, etc.
+- Resource Group: A Resource Group (RG) in Azure is a logical container that holds related resources for a solution.
+In the context of an Azure Application Gateway, the resource group serves as the container for the various resources associated with the Application Gateway, such as: Virtual Machines (VMs), Storage Accounts, Networking Resources, etc.
 - Certificate (Optional)
 - Virtual Network: Azure Virtual Network is a service that provides the fundamental building block for your private network in Azure.
 VNet allows you to create and manage virtual private networks (VPNs) in the Azure cloud.
 - Subnet: AppGateway subnet should only contain AppGateway, no other resources can be placed in this subnet.